PrashamTrivedi/MongoObsidianNotes/PSTT/Design Skills and Advanced Features.md

 ### Computed Pattern

 - Never recompute if you can pre-compute.
-- Used when computed reads are more often then computed writes.
+- Used when computed reads are more often than computed writes.
 	- E.g. Live score (Esp in slow-er sports like football) where there are limited process to write, but unlimited readers.
 - Sometimes we may require to update some additional summary records too